 - Right after applying the base, your nails will be dunked in a small container with colored powder.

-- After taking your nail out of the container, the manicurist will brush away the excess powder and seal it with a special resin-like glue (a special polish).
+- After taking your nail out of the container, the nail technician will brush away the excess powder and seal it with a special resin-like glue (a special polish).

 The entire process is repeated several times on each nail.

 The best thing about dip powder manicure is that it does not chip like other manicures.
 It also does not use any strong chemicals that can damage your nails.
 On the contrary, it strengthens your nails.
-This is why dip powder manicure has surpassed the popularity of gel manicure.
+Dip powder does not hinder nail extensions as well.
+This is why dip powder manicure has surpassed the popularity of gel nails.
 Check out the next section to find out how dip powder manicure is better than gel manicure.

 Dip Powder Nails: Is It Better Than Gel Manicure?